The Theory of the Leisure Class: Theses

-Education (academic, technical, religious) is a form of conspicuous leisure, because it does not directly contribute to the economy of society.
-Therefore, high-status, ceremonial symbols of book-learning, such as the gown and mortar-board-cap of the university graduate educated in abstract subjects (science, mathematics, philosophy, etc.) are greatly respected, whereas certificates, low-status, ceremonial symbols of practical schooling (technology, manufacturing, etc.) are not greatly respected to the same degree, because the contemporary university is a leisure-class institution.
+Education (academic, technical, religious) is a form of conspicuous leisure because it does not directly contribute to society's economy.
+Therefore, high-status, ceremonial symbols of book-learning, such as the gown and mortar-board cap of the university graduate educated in abstract subjects (science, mathematics, philosophy, etc.), are greatly respected.
+In contrast, certificates, low-status, ceremonial symbols of practical schooling (technology, manufacturing, etc.), are not greatly respected to the same degree, because the contemporary university is a leisure-class institution.

 Criticism and critique

 Literary style

 In The Theory of the Leisure Class, Veblen used idiosyncratic and satirical language to identify, describe, and explain the consumerist mores of American modern society in the 19th century; thus, about the impracticality of etiquette as a form of conspicuous leisure, Veblen said:

 A better illustration [of conspicuous leisure], or at least a more unmistakable one, is afforded by a certain King of France who was said to have lost his life in the observance of good form.
 In the absence of the functionary whose office it was to shift his master's seat, the King sat uncomplaining before the fire, and suffered his royal person to be toasted beyond recovery.
 But, in so doing, he saved his Most Christian Majesty from menial contamination.

 In contrast, Veblen used objective language in The Theory of Business Enterprise (1904), which analyses the business-cycle behaviours of businessmen.
 In his introduction to the 1973 edition, the economist John Kenneth Galbraith said that The Theory of the Leisure Class is Veblen's intellectual put-down of American society.
-That Veblen spoke satirically in order to soften the negative implications of his socio-economic analyses of the U.S. social-class system, facts that are more psychologically threatening to the American ego and the status quo, than the negative implications of Karl Marx's analyses.
+That Veblen spoke satirically to soften the negative implications of his socio-economic analyses of the U.S. social-class system, facts that are more psychologically threatening to the American ego and the status quo than the negative implications of Karl Marx's analyses.
 That, unlike Marx, who asserted capitalism as superior to feudalism in providing products (goods and services) for mass consumption, Veblen did not recognise such a distinction.
-For him capitalism was one form of economic barbarism, and that goods and services produced for conspicuous consumption are fundamentally worthless.
+For him, capitalism was one form of economic barbarism, and that goods and services produced for conspicuous consumption are fundamentally worthless.

 In the Introduction to the 1967 edition of The Theory of the Leisure Class, economist Robert Lekachman said that Veblen was a misanthrope:

 As a child, Veblen was a notorious tease, and an inveterate inventor of malicious nicknames.
 As an adult, Veblen developed this aptitude into the abusive category and the cutting analogy.
 In this volume [The Theory of the Leisure Class] the most striking categories are four in number: [i] Conspicuous Consumption, [ii] Vicarious Consumption, [iii] Conspicuous Leisure, and [iv] Conspicuous Waste.
 It is amazing what a very large proportion of social activity, higher education, devout observance, and upper-class consumer goods seemed to fit snugly into one, or another, of these classifications.

 — Robert Lekachman, Introduction to The Theory of the Leisure Class (1967 ed.)